 It’s worth giving significant thought as to how you incentivise referrals.
 With any marketing activity, you need to be mindful of the lifetime value of your client.
 That is, how much income they bring into your business over the lifetime of your relationship with them.
-Obviously this varies from client to client, but it’s worth working out the average.
-All new customer acquisitions have a cost, whether it’s financial, time or usually both.
-Knowing this information, you are then well placed to choose a suitable incentive.
+Obviously, this varies from client to client, but it’s worth working out the average.
+All new customer acquisitions have a cost, whether it’s financial, time, or usually both.
+Knowing this information, you are then well-placed to choose a suitable incentive.

 In my experience, the best incentives provide something of value for free.
-I have personally received vouchers, a development or business growth book of my choice (very low cost but hugely valuable and this really resonates with me), bottles of wine, and even crates of champagne.
-It depends on the business, and the lifetime customer value.
+I have personally received vouchers, a development or business growth book of my choice (very low cost but hugely valuable and this resonates with me), bottles of wine, and even crates of champagne.
+It depends on the business and the lifetime customer value.
 My favourite incentives have always been a complimentary service, such as a complimentary brand audit or a complimentary month of membership to a programme.
 Incentives like this can be extremely successful given by service providers.
-The client gains further experience of your product or service himself, and the complimentary session can often result in further direct business from the client, alongside the referral, at little cost to the business.
+The client gains further experience with your product or service himself, and the complimentary session can often result in further direct business from the client, alongside the referral, at little cost to the business.

 If you are unsure what a good incentive would be, why not ask one of your clients?

-I must note that a pet hate of mine is cash incentive based referrals.
+I must note that a pet hate of mine is cash incentive-based referrals.
 They are awkward and I have yet to meet someone whom they are working for.